Marvel at Nature: Exploring Dyrholaey in Iceland

 Where is Dyrholaey Peninsula?

-Dyrhólaey, formerly known by sailors as Cape Portland, is a small peninsula located on the south coast of Iceland, relatively close to the village of Vik.
-It is a 2-hour and 30-minute drive south of Reykjavik.
+Dyrhólaey, formerly known by sailors as Cape Portland, is on Iceland's south coast.
+It is relatively close to the village of Vik and is a 2-hour and 30-minute drive south of Reykjavik.

-The Dyrhólaey Peninsula is accessible right off Ring Road, making it a convenient stop during your road trip.
+The Dyrhólaey Peninsula is accessible right off the Ring Road, making it a convenient stop during your road trip.
 You will drive down Ring Road or Route 1 east, before taking a right onto road 218.
-You will take this road to the end before deciding which turn you would like to make.
-To visit lower Dyrholaey keep driving straight down the road.
-If you would like to explore the upper area first, then make a right up the hill.
+You will take this road to the end before deciding which turn you want to make.
+To visit lower Dyrholaey, keep driving straight down the road.
+If you want to explore the upper area first, then make a right up the hill.
 We recommend going up first and then exploring the lower section on the way down.

 When To Visit Dyrholaey

 You can truly visit Dyrholaey during any season, and it is popular all year round.
 However, there are a few things you should know before adventuring.
-Spring and summer is nesting season on Dyrholaey, which means certain areas will be closed.
+Spring and summer is nesting season on Dyrholaey, so certain areas will be closed.

 This is not planned and truly depends on when the birds decide to visit the rocky area.
-During this time the lower part of Dyrholaey is still open for vehicles.
-The upper part is closed to vehicles but is normally open for hikers during the daytime.
-This is also an amazing time for you to have a chance to see the adorable Puffin up close.
+During this time, the lower part of Dyrholaey is still open to vehicles.
+The upper part is closed to vehicles but is normally open to hikers during the day.
+This is also an amazing time to see the adorable Puffin up close.

-Winter is another beautiful time of year to visit, despite the cold.
-You will be able to enjoy the beach covered in snow with the contrast of the black sand.
+Winter is another beautiful time of year to visit despite the cold.
+You can enjoy the beach covered in snow in contrast to the black sand.
 Just be sure to pack the right clothing and dress super warm.
-Who knows, you may even be able to catch a glimpse of the Northern Lights.
+Who knows, you may even catch a glimpse of the Northern Lights.

 Puffins At Dyrholaey